derrickdunville/stockx/README.md

 The project is setup to be used with docker-compose.
 You will need docker-compose installed on your local machine to build and run the application.

 Docker Desktop is all you will need to install to get this application up and running.

 ## Installing
 Clone this repository and use docker-compose to build and run the application.
 ```
 git clone https://github.com/derrickdunville/stockx
 ```

+### .env
+The `.env` file should be used to set the password for Postgres.
+Changes to this file should not be committed as it contains sensitive information.

 ## Running the Application
 ### Build